 Mexico’s colonial heritage is a rich and diverse tapestry composed of European and indigenous roots which combine old traditions with modern practices in places which offer foreign travelers an opportunity to experience the unusual among the familiar.

-Mexican colonial cities evoke images of streets paved in cobble stones, meandering alleyways which break out into sun-drenched courtyards, copious varieties of bright-colored flora, majestic cathedrals, restored haciendas with magnificent landscaped gardens and beautiful architecture, elegant fountains, and shaded nooks where one may rest and take quiet contemplation during the late afternoon…
+Mexican colonial cities evoke images of streets paved in cobble stones, meandering alleyways which break out into sun-drenched courtyards, copious varieties of brightly-colored flora, majestic cathedrals, restored haciendas with magnificent landscaped gardens and beautiful architecture, elegant fountains, and shaded nooks where one may rest and take quiet contemplation during the late afternoon…

 Mexico’s colonial wealth was originally founded upon silver mining and the development of local haciendas between the 16th and 19th centuries.
 Today, they are centers where culture, art and crafts, farming and livestock, tourism, and knowledge-based industries thrive.

-Cultural Centers: Most of the larger colonial cities in Mexico have at least one cultural center offering a range of events and activities including local history studies, dance and costumes, and specialist cultural activities related to the local indigenous heritage of the region.
+Cultural centers: Most of the larger colonial cities in Mexico have at least one cultural center offering a range of events and activities including local history studies, dance and costumes, and specialist cultural activities related to the local indigenous heritage of the region.

 Language study: Learning Spanish by attending a residential Spanish course is the best way to learn the language and colonial cities serve as key locations for language schools and language study here.
 Foreign visitors who choose to mix learning with pleasure in Mexico can often be found in one of the country’s colonial cities.